wuxc/pywin32doc/md/win32process.md

   - [GetWindowThreadProcessId](win32process.md#win32processgetwindowthreadprocessid)

-    Retrieves the identifier of the thread and process that created the specified window.&nbsp;
+    Retrieves the identifier of the thread and process that created the specified window\.&nbsp;

   - [SetThreadPriority](win32process.md#win32processsetthreadpriority)